Overview | Basic Training | Advanced Training | Annual Conference

 Overview | Volunteer Policy Materials | Tracking Volunteer Hours

 GIEI Resources | Logos | MG Merchandise | Brochure | Minutes |

 The Maryland Master Gardener Program, a volunteer education program taught and administered by University of Maryland Extension (UME), puts research-based knowledge and environmental power into the hands of people who want to create sustainable gardens and landscapes, and protect and improve natural resources.
 Master Gardeners are citizens from all walks of life who combine their love of plants, people, and the environment to help residents solve problems and make environmentally-sound decisions on public and private properties.

 All Maryland Master Gardeners have had 40 or more hours of training from University of Maryland Extension, then volunteer to share their knowledge and expertise in their communities.

-In 2015 alone, approximately 1,770 Master Gardeners volunteered over 106,800 hours of their time.
-Estimates of the value of volunteer time equate this contribution at over $2,821,600 for the state of Maryland!
+In 2016, approximately 1,775 Master Gardeners volunteered 110,296 hours of their time.
+The estimated value of this volunteer contribution to the state of Maryland was $2.94 million!